Skip to content

 Test Library

-• Configuration: jest.config.js with TypeScript support
+• Configuration: vitest.config.ts with TypeScript path aliases and experimental fsModuleCache

 • Test Structure: Tests organized by module in tests/ directory